-The terms of the loan from Dr. Diwan, and the terms of the agreement for the satisfaction of certain current liabilities with TheraCour Pharma, Inc., were accepted by the independent members of the Company's Board of Directors, with Dr. Diwan recused from any discussions.
-Together, these two transactions have effectively provided a total of \$1.35 million of cash infusion into the Company during the reported quarter, and made available an additional \$0.9 million, significantly improving the Company's cash position and liquidity.
+The terms of the loan from Dr. Diwan, and the terms of the agreement for the satisfaction of certain current liabilities with TheraCour, were accepted by the independent members of the Company's Board of Directors, with Dr. Diwan recused from any discussions.
+Together, these two transactions have effectively provided a total of \$1.35 million of cash infusion into the Company and made available an additional \$0.9 million, significantly improving the Company's cash position and liquidity.